tudelft3d/website/_posts/2018-11-12-4-new-masters.md

 date: 2018-11-12 13:57
 ---

-In the last 2 weeks, 4 students from the [MSc Geomatics programme at TU Delft](http://geomatics.tudelft.nl) graduated with theses by staff from our group.
+In the last 2 weeks, 4 students from the [MSc Geomatics programme at TU Delft](http://geomatics.tudelft.nl) graduated with theses supervised by staff from our group.
 Congratulations to them 🎉

 You can download their thesis in the links below, they are all---surprise, surprise---related to 3D geoinformation!